aggression-to-the-mean/AttM/For-The-People/_posts/2021-01-20-Understanding-Fight-Odds.md

 American Odds are best understood from the perspective of either earning or betting $100.

-As I write this, Calvin Kattar is slated to fight Max Holloway on January 16, 2021.
+As I write this, Chiesa is slated to fight Magny on January 20, 2021.

 According to [www.bestfightodds.com](https://www.bestfightodds.com/#),
-5Dimes has Holloway as a -160 favorite over Kattar who is listed as a +140 underdog.
+BetWay has Magny as a -150 favorite over Chiesa who is listed as a +120 underdog.

-This means that you need to bet $160 on Holloway to make a $100 profit.
+This means that you need to bet $150 on Magny to make a $100 profit.
-Conversely, if you bet $100 on Kattar, you will make a $140 profit.
+Conversely, if you bet $100 on Chiesa, you will make a $120 profit.

-As you can see, your potential earnings are greater if you bet on Kattar.
-By definition, this makes Kattar the underdog and implies that Kattar should be less likely to win than Holloway.
+As you can see, your potential earnings are greater if you bet on Chiesa.
+By definition, this makes Chiesa the underdog and implies that Chiesa should be less likely to win than Magny.

 Simply put, the fighter associated with the negative number is the favorite.
 The larger the negative number, the more that fighter is favored to win.

-Ok, but now you might be wondering, exactly how likely is Kattar (or Holloway) to win?
+Ok, but now you might be wondering, exactly how likely is Chiesa (or Magny) to win?
 To answer that question, we’ll have to explore the Implied Probabilities of the American Odds.

 <br>